 Alex has performed regularly at the New Orleans Shakespeare Festival for over a decade.

 Member of Actors' Equity and the Stage Directors and Choreographers Society.
 Graduated Magna Cum Laude from Emerson College.
 MFA from The University of Alabama.
+Dean's Graduate Scholarship recipient at NYU Gallatin.
 Product of Orleans Parish Public Schools.